How to Become a Nutrition Nurse

 ADN Degree

-• Time to Complete: Full-time students typically take two years, while part-time may take up to four years.
+• Time to Complete: ADN programs typically take two years to complete for full-time students, while part-time students take up to four years.

-• Skills Learned: Clinical skills such as patient care, medication administration, and wound care.
+• Skills Learned: ADN programs provide clinical skills, such as patient care, medication administration, and wound care.
 Students also learn effective communication with patients, families, and the healthcare team and patient education.

 BSN Degree